selectprojects/Alpheios/dictionaries/greek/LSJ/trunk/LSJ readme.txt

 - Execute ulsj-meanings.xquery, saving the output to ulsj-meanings.xml.
 - Apply umeanings2txt to ulsj-meanings.xml, saving the output to
   lsj-meanings-raw.dat.
-- Sort lsj-meanings-raw.dat, saving the output to lsj-meanings.dat.
+- Sort lsj-meanings-raw.dat and filter through uniq, saving the output to lsj-meanings.dat.
+Uniq removes duplicate special case placeholders resulting from pairs of lemmas distinguishable only by capitalization.
+  Sorting is necessary for binary lookup in javascript to work.
-- Edit lsj-meanings.dat and remove the first few (about 8) lines that contain miscellaneous malformed entries (missing lemma and lemma starting with "<" or "[").
+- Edit lsj-meanings.dat and remove the first line, containing an empty lemma.
+There will be a few other entries at the start of the file beginning with "<" or "[" that will probably never be found but are innocuous.